TechTalkies/YouTube/40 Temperature Gauge/Readme.md

-# RGB Pixel Sand | Raspberry Pi Pico Project | With code
+# Arduino Temperature & Humidity Gauge
 This page contains the code and supporting libraries for the below video.
-It is a video demonstrating A Raspberry Pi Pico project, using Circuit Python.
-It is pixel sand that is controlled by an MPU6050 gyroscope module.
-It is rendered on a 64x32 RGB matrix panel.
+It is a video demonstrating an Arduino nano project to make a smart temperature and humidity gauge.
+It is a beginner friendly project with code.

 Video link: